The Problem

 But compare Peter to Judas.
 Again at the Last Supper, Jesus said “very truly, I tell you, one of you will betray me.”
 John asked, “Lord, who is it?”
 Jesus said, “the one to whom I give this piece of bread when I have dipped it in the dish.”
 Then he dipped the bread and gave it to Judas.
 Judas then made his mind up to turn Christ over to the authorities.
 Jesus said to him, “What you must do, do it quickly” (John 13:21-30).
 Of course, this story turns out much differently than Peter’s.
 Judas despaired, hanged himself, and Jesus declared “it would have been better for him not to have been born” (Matt 26:24).

 We have already discussed that it is always a good thing when God’s mercy molds someone into sainthood.
 But reprobation is a different story.
 It is good to rehabilitate an imprisoned man (salvation), but it is not good to imprison an innocent man.
 Likewise, God does not desire damnation for anyone while they are yet innocent.
+It is in this antecedent sense we say God desires all men to be saved.
 It is only after one resists grace and freely sins that God wishes to justly punish them.
 And how does God punish sin?
 By revoking His grace.
 While God is bound by justice to provide all men sufficient grace for salvation, He is not bound to provide sufficient grace all the time.
 A wise parent denies allowance to a child who continually spoils it; likewise, God wisely denies the power of grace to those who abuse it.

 I give some concrete examples of this phenomenon on my page about sin.
 Consider a person telling their first lie.
 They know better, but they ignore the fact that they know better because they prefer the consequences of the lie to the innate goodness of truth.
 That is, they choose a good thing over goodness.
 But God is goodness, and so this is truly a betrayal of God.
 Now, the first lie causes some guilt, but the second is easier.
 And the third even easier.
 Eventually, the repeated betrayals cause God to depart, and the liar’s conscience dies; they then lie without second thought.
 The more chilling examples are the Nazi gas chamber operators.
 Though troubled at first, eventually the job became so mundane they would fall asleep at the controls.
 This is what St. Paul means when he says God “hardens sinners’ hearts” (Rom.
 9:18).